How to choose an Exchange?

 Prices on different exchanges differ.
 You can find the best sell/buy prices here.

 Bear in mind that Bitcoin and all its infrastructure is still in development and things might change quickly.
 New regulations may be introduced and new technologies or even new problems may arise.
 So follow the news and keep up to date.
+How to choose the best bitcoin or cryptocurrency exchange is not always a question answered once and for all - do your own research and good luck!

 Have any suggestions about this entry?
 Let us know.